engramhq/engram-product-site/_posts/2021-04-19-Engaging-engram.md

 We would like interactive user partners to make the most interactive product for the next users.
 Your comments and suggestions will certainly guide the next rounds of feature planning and execution of features and functions.

 You have chosen a mission that can really help but can't really hurt.
-This message will never self-destruct.
+This message will never self-destruct in 5 seconds.

 Thank you,
-the engram team
+*the engram team*